Stig Andersen Hvide: Literature and popular culture

 The operas Marsk Stig (Stig Hvide) by Norwegian composer Ole Olsen (1872-76) and Drot og marsk (King and Marshal) by Danish composer Peter Heise (1878), as well as the play Marsk Stig by Carsten Hauch (1850), also revolve around the subject.

+Marsk Stig is mentioned as part of the historic background of Viborg in M.R.James' ghost story "number 13".